Anglican Diocese of Canada: Leadership

+ANIC's suffragan bishops have included Masters, who served as area bishop for eastern Canada from 2009 until his election as diocesan bishop in 2014; Trevor Walters, who was area bishop for western Canada from 2009 to 2022; Stephen Leung, who since 2009 has been suffragan bishop for Asian and multicultural ministry; and Mike Stewart, who has been area bishop for western Canada since 2024.

+ANIC is also canonical residence for several retired bishops of the Anglican Church of Canada, including William Anderson of Caledonia, Terry Buckle of Yukon, Ronald Ferris of Yukon and Algoma and ANIC assisting bishop for church planting, and Malcolm Harding of Brandon.

-The most prominent member of the Anglican Network in Canada was J. I. Packer, who is a leading theologian in the Anglican and North American evangelical world.
-He was the assistant pastor of St. John's Vancouver and a professor of theology at Regent College.
-During his lifetime, Packer was considered the theologian emeritus of the Anglican Network in Canada.
+One prominent member of the Anglican Network in Canada was J. I. Packer, who was a leading theologian in the Anglican and North American evangelical world.
+He was a longtime honorary assistant at St. John's Vancouver and a professor of theology at Regent College.
+During his lifetime, Packer was canon theologian emeritus of ANIC.

-The Anglican Network in Canada has received strong support from several members of the Anglican Communion, such as the former Bishop of Rochester in the Church of England, Michael Nazir-Ali (who was received into the Roman Catholic Church and ordained as a priest for the Ordinariate of Our Lady of Walsingham on 30 October 2021), who spoke at the 2010 Anglican Network synod at St. Paul University and at St. Peter & St. Paul's Anglican Church (formerly St. George's Anglican Church) in Ottawa, Ontario.
-Support has been received from other leaders in the Anglican Communion, including from the Global South (Anglican) Primates.
+Parishes

+As of 2023, the Anglican Diocese in Canada had 76 parishes.
+Notable parishes in the diocese include:

+Ecumenical relations

 Reaction to Roman Catholic personal ordinariates

 In October 2009, ANiC's leadership reacted to the Roman Catholic Church's proposed creation of personal ordinariates for disaffected traditionalist Anglicans by saying that this provision would probably not have a great impact on its laity and clergy, who are satisfied with the Anglican realignment movement.
 In June 2013, at least one priest from the ANIC denomination has accepted the offer to become a Catholic priest.
 Furthermore, Bishop Don Harvey stated that "Apart from being an intrusion at the very highest levels of one major church into the internal affairs of another, under the guise of being ecumenical, this invitation offers very little that is new."